philliplab/philliplab.com/content/post/p004-python-indexing-overview.md

 ---
-title: "Indexing Pandas"
+title: "Indexing in Python"
 date: 2020-08-07
-description: "Trying to make sense of indexing in Pandas"
+description: "A systematic overview of the indexing strategies of base python, NumPy and Pandas"
 type: "post"
 tags: [Python]
 draft: true
 ---

 There are numerous ways to index in Pandas.
 This can lead to some confusion when starting to learn Pandas (and NumPy).
-This post aims to give a high level overview of the different indexing strategies with later posts exploring the details of each.
+This post aims to give a high level overview of the different indexing strategies in python, NumPy and Pandas.
+Future posts will explore the details of each.

 ### Standard Python